gabrielzv1233/JewFuss-XT/readme.md

 ### Installer.py
 `installer.py` is a simple installer.
 When running the script as `.py`, it compiles itself into an executable.

+### easy-compiler-ui.py
+`easy-compiler-ui.py` is a compiler UI that remembers settings, lets you name the exe, and auto-runs the installer.

 #### What does it do?
 - Copies the bundled executable (the compiled JewFuss-XT) to a target folder.